nickvidal/mailsheet/README.md

 ## Setup

 The setup takes about 30 minutes.

-This is well worth it because in the long-run MailSheet will help you save time.

 If you need any help, feel free to contact me for [support](#support).